Michigan–Michigan State football rivalry: 1990: "No. One vs. No One"

 "No. One vs. No One" was the tag line used for the 1990 game.
 Michigan came into the game ranked No. 1 in the country.
-With six seconds left, Elvis Grbac threw a touchdown pass to Derrick Alexander to make it 28–27 Michigan State.
+With six seconds left, Michigan quarterback Elvis Grbac threw a touchdown pass to Derrick Alexander to make it 28–27 Michigan State.
 Michigan coach Gary Moeller elected to go for a two-point conversion for the win.
 Grbac threw an incomplete pass to Desmond Howard, but the play was controversial since a Spartan defender appeared to have interfered with Howard.
 A columnist in The Detroit News wrote: "Michigan State cornerback Eddie Brown had tripped him.
 No discussion.
 No debate.
 It was a clear and obvious foul that a million and one eyes in the stands and on national television could see, but somehow not one single referee in this joint managed to catch a glimpse of."
 The Wolverines then attempted an onside kick, which they recovered.
 Grbac scrambled and threw a Hail Mary that was tipped and intercepted to end the game.